tesshuflower/samples/policy/README.md

 - place this app on c1
 - play the app, create some users and save the data.
 - verify that you can see the saved data when you launch the pacman again.
-3. On the hub, install the polices above, using the instructions from the readme.
-See [Backup PolicySet](#backup-policyset) and [Restore PolicySet](#restore-policyset)
+3. On the hub, install the polices above, using the instructions from the [readme](#scenario).

 Backup step:<br>

 5. On the hub, set the `backup.nsToBackup: "[\"pacman-ns\"]" ` on the `hdr-app-configmap` resource.
 This will backup all resources from the `pacman-ns`
-6. Place the install and backup policies on c1 : create this label on managed cluster c1 `acm-pv-dr=backup` or update the `acm-app-backup-placement` placement rule of the `acm-app-backup` PolicySet to match cluster c1.
+6. Place the install and backup policies on c1 : create this label on managed cluster c1 `acm-pv-dr=backup` or update the  [oadp-hdr-app-install-placement](./resources/placements/oadp-hdr-app-install-placement.yaml) and [oadp-hdr-app-backup-placement](./resources/placements/oadp-hdr-app-backup-placement.yaml) placement rule to match cluster c1.

 Restore step:<br>

-7. Place the restore policy on c2 : create this label on managed cluster c2 `acm-app-restore=<backup_name>`; use the backup name you want to restore, which is a backup resource created from step 6
+7. On the hub, set the `restore.backupName: <backup_name>` (`<backup_name>` is a backup resource created from step 6) and  `restore.nsToRestore: "[\"pacman-ns\"]"` on the `hdr-app-configmap` resource.
+Place the restore policy on c2 : create this label on managed cluster c2 `acm-pv-dr=restore`or update the [oadp-hdr-app-install-placement](./resources/placements/oadp-hdr-app-install-placement.yaml) and [oadp-hdr-app-restore-placement](./resources/placements/oadp-hdr-app-restore-placement.yaml) placement rule to match cluster c2.
 8. You should see the pacman app on c2; launch the pacman app and verify that you see the data saved when running the app on c1.

+# Backup and Restore Hooks

+## Backup pre and post hooks

+If you want to prepare the application before running the backup, you can use the following annotations on a pod to make [Velero execute a backup hook](https://velero.io/docs/v1.9/backup-hooks/) when backing up the pod:

+`pre.hook.backup.velero.io/container`
+`pre.hook.backup.velero.io/command`

+## Restore pre and post hooks

+If you want to run some commands pre and post restore, you can use the following annotations on a pod to make [Velero execute a restore hook](https://velero.io/docs/v1.9/restore-hooks/) when restoring the pod:

+`init.hook.restore.velero.io/container-image`
+The container image for the init container to be added.
+`init.hook.restore.velero.io/container-name`
+The name for the init container that is being added.
+`init.hook.restore.velero.io/command`
+This is the ENTRYPOINT for the init container being added.
+This command is not executed within a shell and the container image’s ENTRYPOINT is used if this is not provided.

-# Example of pre and post backup hooks:
+## Example of pre and post backup hooks:

 ```yaml
 apiVersion: apps/v1